jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 **TLDR/abstract:** See the [tvscore demo app](https://demo.ocpu.io/tvscore/www/) or [this jsfiddle](http://jsfiddle.net/opencpu/WVWCR/) for all of this in action.

 This post illustrates how we can use OpenCPU to design scoring engine for calculating real time predictions.
-In our example we use the [predict.glm](http://stat.ethz.ch/R-manual/R-patched/library/stats/html/predict.glm.html) function included with base R, to make predictions based on a generalized linear model.
+In our example we use the [predict.gam](http://stat.ethz.ch/R-manual/R-patched/library/mgcv/html/predict.gam.html) function from the `mgcv` package to make predictions based on a generalized additive model.
 The entire process consists of four steps:

-1. Create a model
+1. Building a model
-2. Create an R package containing the model and a wrapper function
+2. Create an R package containing the model and a scoring function
 3. Install the package on your OpenCPU server
 4. Remotely call the wrapper through the OpenCPU API